ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 : A Domain structure (see {{domain-struct}}) representing the domain name of the nameserver.
-This MAY be empty if the nameserver only supports unencrypted DNS (as traditionally sent over UDP port 53).
+This MAY be empty if the nameserver only supports unencrypted DNS (as traditionally sent over UDP port 53 and TCP port 53).

 Service Parameters Length: